 The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine idling and warm to normal operating temperature, the level of the engine coolant (antifreeze) in the bottle should be between the "ADD" and "FULL" lines shown on the bottle no need to remove the radiator cap unless checking for the coolant freeze point or replacing the engine coolant (antifreeze).
+With the engine idling and warm to normal operating temperature, the level of the engine coolant (antifreeze) in the bottle should be between the "ADD" and "FULL" lines shown on the bottle.
+The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for the coolant freeze point or replacing the engine coolant (antifreeze).
 Advise your service attendant of this.
 As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.